OFS/ofs.github.io/docs/hw/common/user_guides/afu_dev/ug_dev_afu_ofs_agx7_pcie_attach/ug_dev_afu_ofs_agx7_pcie_attach.md

 This document is organized as follows:

 - Description of design flow
-- Interfaces and functionality provided in the Intel® Agilex® 7 FPGAs PCIe Attach FIM
+- Interfaces and functionality provided in the Agilex® 7 FPGAs PCIe Attach FIM
 - Setup of the AFU Development environment
 - Synthesize the AFU example
 - Testing the AFU example on the Intel® FPGA SmartNIC N6001-PL card